-College and Career Competency Sequence Pre-K through 12 - Self-Efficacy
+College and Career Competency Sequence: Self-Efficacy

-These targets describe how students demonstrate progressive intrapersonal skills at each grade cluster.
-It should not be assumed that students at higher grades have the prerequisite competence from lower grades.
-By the end of each grade cluster, each student:
+These targets describe how students demonstrate progressive intrapersonal skills at each stage.
+By the end of each stage, each student:

-Self-Efficacy
+DEVELOPING

+- Demonstrates an understanding that making mistakes is normal. - Continues work on a challenging task by trying different ways to solve a problem. - Demonstrates approaching a challenging task with recognition that ability grows with effort. - Describes mistakes as normal and as opportunities to learn. - Provides examples of growth mindset self-talk statements. - Describes some basic structures of the brain and understands that a brain can "grow" and change with practice.

+EMERGING

-Pre-K K-2 3-5 6-8 9-12 Demonstrates an understanding that making mistakes is normal.
-Continues work on a challenging task by trying different ways to solve a problem.
-Demonstrates approaching a challenging task with recognition that ability grows with effort.
-Describes mistakes as normal and opportunities to learn.
-Provides examples of growth mindset self-talk statements.
-Describes some basic structures of the brain and understands that a brain can "grow" and change with practice.
-Explains the difference between a fixed mindset and a growth mindset.
-Identifies times when his/her efficacy was strong and times when it was lacking.
-Provides examples of how effort relates to accomplishing a challenging task and incorporates concept to own life.
-Describes ways to increase self-confidence/belief in ability for various challenging tasks.
-Demonstrates verbal persuasion and growth mindset self-talk.
-Explains how our brain changes as it is challenged with new information (basics of neuroplasticity) and applies this to growth versus fixed mindsets.
-Describes self-efficacy.
-Describes relevant brain anatomy, such as how neural connections grow and change.
-Self-assesses level of efficacy, effort, and amount of learning over time applied to specific tasks/knowledge.
-Describes how ability can grow with effort in various situations.
-Describes sources of efficacy such as self-talk, previous victories and mastery experiences, emotional and physical signals, and vicarious experiences.
-Utilizes mindful practices to self-calm and focus.
-Demonstrates an awareness of his/her level of efficacy for various challenging tasks.
-Utilizes strategies from four sources of selfefficacy (mastery experiences, vicarious experiences, verbal persuasion, and physiological feedback).
+- Explains the difference between a fixed mindset and a growth mindset. - Identifies times when their efficacy was strong and times when it was lacking. - Provides examples of how effort relates to accomplishing a challenging task and incorporates the concept to their own life. - Describes ways to increase self-confidence/belief in ability for various challenging tasks. - Demonstrates verbal persuasion and growth mindset self-talk. - Explains how our brain changes as it is challenged with new information (basics of neuroplasticity) and applies this to growth versus fixed mindsets.

+DEMONSTRATING

+- Describes self-efficacy. - Describes relevant brain anatomy, such as how neural connections grow and change. - Self-assesses level of efficacy, effort, and amount of learning over time applied to specific tasks/knowledge. - Describes how ability can grow with effort in various situations. - Describes sources of efficacy, such as self-talk, previous victories and mastery experiences, emotional and physical signals, and vicarious experiences. - Utilizes mindful practices to self-calm and focus.

+GENERALIZING

+- Demonstrates an awareness of their level of efficacy for various challenging tasks. - Utilizes strategies from four sources of selfefficacy (mastery experiences, vicarious experiences, verbal persuasion, and physiological feedback.